Child and Adolescent Health

 Child and Adolescent Health: Nurturing a Brighter Future

-Mental and Emotional Well-being:
+Mental and Emotional Well-being Of Child and Adolescent:

 Creating a caring and supportive environment is important for our homes, schools, and communities.
 By actively listening to children, providing comfort, and recognizing their emotions, we can help them feel safe and emotionally well.